 Walk Through Times Square

 Times Square is where it all happens.
 Twenty-four hours a day, seven days a week, the bright lights, big screens and bustling crowds perfectly embody the excitement of the city that never sleeps.
 For the greatest effect, visit after sunset—all that wattage will make you think it's still light out.
 And now that much of the area is closed to vehicles, you can safely stroll in the streets.
-While you're in the area, dine at one of the popular eateries on Restaurant Row (46th Street, between Eighth and Ninth Avenues) and shop in the huge flagship stores with spectacular extras that are attractions on their own.
+While there, dine at one of the popular eateries on Restaurant Row (46th Street, between Eighth and Ninth Avenues) and shop in the huge flagship stores with spectacular extras that are attractions on their own.
 (Toys "R" Us, for example, has an indoor Ferris wheel.)
 Still daylight?
-From Times Square, it's just a 15-minute stroll—heading north on Sixth Avenue, you'll pass classic sights like Rockefeller Center and Radio City Music Hall—over to the Museum of Modern Art (MoMA), where you can visit one of the world's finest collections of contemporary art.
+From Times Square, it's just a 15-minute stroll—heading north on Sixth Avenue, past classic sights like Rockefeller Center and Radio City Music Hall—to the Museum of Modern Art (MoMA), where you can visit one of the world's finest collections of contemporary art.

 Give Your Regards to Broadway